alexwelch/responsive-user-avatar-demo/post.md

 Okay, maybe not, but to recap the main components are:

 1. Use CSS media queries to target different device resolutions.
-2. Reference the background-image url in the stylesheet, which only loads the image size needed.
+2. Reference the background-image proxy url in the stylesheet, which only loads the image size needed.
 3. Use a fake image proxy to get your dynamic image.